 Verandah of Cave 67 is adorned with a relief depicting Avalokitesvara flanked by two female figures.

 Cave 90 is famed due to the oldest preserved mandala shaped in the early 6th century AD.

 It is also believed that the gradually evolving art of ancient Kanheri caves has influenced the shape of magnificent Elephanta Caves nearby.

 Caves contain numerous inscriptions – 51 legible and 26 epigraphs, many writings still are waiting for somebody to decipher them and to find an explanation for the deciphered text.
-Ancient inscriptions in Brahmi script might be contemporaries of the great emperor Ashoka and his attempts to introduce Buddhism in India.
+Ancient inscriptions in the Brahmi script might be contemporaries of the great emperor Ashoka and his attempts to introduce Buddhism in India.

 Three inscriptions in Cave 90 have been written in Pahlavi.
-These have been left by Persian travellers who visited Kanheri twice in 1009 and once in 1021 – this means that caves were well known also in the 11th century.
+These have been left by Persian travelers who visited Kanheri twice in 1009 and once in 1021 – this means that caves were well known also in the 11th century.

 Inscription in cave 21 refers to caves as “Krishna-saila”, cave 98 – “Kanha Shele”, cave 101 – “Krishnagiri”.

 - A Note on Inscriptions in Bombay, Maharashtra State Gazetteers, visited in the 23rd April 2010.

 Kanheri Caves are included in the following articles: